vranki/hemppa/README.md

 You can choose to send titles as notices (as in Matrix spec) or normal messages (IRC users might prefer this).
 This is a global setting currently.
+You can set a blacklist to ignore URLs containing words from the blacklist.

 Commands:

 * !url status          - show current status
 * !url title           - spam titles to room
 * !url description     - spam descriptions
 * !url both            - spam both title and description
 * !url off             - stop spamming
 * !url text            - send titles as normal text (must be owner)
 * !url notice          - sends titles as notices (must be owner)
+* !url blacklist list  - blacklist comma separated list of url substrings
+* !url blacklist clear - clear blacklist

 Example:

 * !url status
+* !url blacklist www.youtube.com,www.somethingelse.com

 NOTE: Disabled by default, i.e. you also need to enable it before activating it